 If you’re trading a Micro lot of GBP/USD and the price moves 50 Pips in your favour then to calculate your profit, multiply 50 pips times $0.1, the result is a profit of $5.

-Understanding Lot Sizes is the key to efficient trading as you'll be able to determine your risk-reward ratios and your costs as well.
+Understanding Lot Sizes is the key to efficient trading as you'll be able to determine your risk-reward ratios for an effective forex risk management strategy and your costs as well.
 A good example of this would be:

 - Suppose that there is a currency pair that only moves 1 Pip a week

 - If in this imaginary trade, your Pip Value per Lot size is $5 and the spread your broker charges is 5 Pips, there is no way to be profitable

 - Every time you open a 1 Lot trade, you're paying $50 in commissions and based on this imaginary example, your best odds (due to the slow currency pair price variation) is making $5 a week

 See how it makes sense?
 Well, time to continue reading so you can learn how to improve your forex trading and which low spreads forex brokers can greatly improve your cost efficiency.